lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 ```

 # Meteorological data
-The Youwuzhen watershed is characterized by a mid-subtropical monsoon moist climate and has an annual average temperature of 18.3 ℃.
+The Youwuzhen watershed is characterized by a mid-subtropical monsoon moist climate and has an annual average temperature of 18.3 °C.
-The format of meteorological station is the same as that of precipitation station (see Section 2:2.3.1), e.g., `SEIMS\data\youwuzhen\data_prepare\climate\Sites_M.csv`.
+The format of meteorological station is the same as that of precipitation station (see [here](@ref dataprep_spatial_pcp_station)), e.g., `SEIMS\data\youwuzhen\data_prepare\climate\Sites_M.csv`.

-Same to precipitation data, the first line of meteorological data text is to state the time-system and timezone (see Section 2:2.1.2).
+Same to precipitation data, the first line of meteorological data text is to state the time-system and timezone (see [here](@ref dataprep_basic_plaintest)).
 If not provided, `#UTCTIME` will be regarded as default.
-The fields and formats of meteorological data are shown in Table 3.
-Note that there is no fixed order of these fields.
+The fields and formats of meteorological data are as follows. **Note that there is no fixed order of these fields.**

-Table 3 Fields and formats of meteorological data item
+\anchor tab_meteo_dataitem **Tab.
+Fields and formats of meteorological data item**

 |      Field name     |      Datatype     |      Description     |
 |---|---|---|